trungleviet-agilityio/nodejs-training/README.md

 # To skip pre-commit hooks (use with caution):
 git commit --no-verify -m "your message"
 ```

+**Note**: ESLint is configured but temporarily disabled in pre-commit due to configuration issues.
+You can run it manually with `npm run lint`.

 ### Package Management Commands
 ```bash